 Helm Creek - Trail Map and Trailhead Directions

-The Helm Creek trailhead is the same as the Cheakamus Lake .
-From Village Gate Boulevard, drive south, toward Vancouver for 8km.
-At the lights at Function Junction, turn left, about 300 metres ahead you will see a sign on your left for Cheakamus Lake.
-Follow the unpaved road for 8km to the Cheakamus trailhead Walk the Cheakamus trail for 1.5km until you see the signpost directing you to turn right to Helm Creek.
+The Helm Creek trailhead is the same as the Cheakamus Lake.
+Follow the unpaved road for 8km to the Cheakamus Lake trailhead.
+Walk the Cheakamus Lake trail for 1.5km until you see the signpost directing you to turn right to Helm Creek.
 You will cross the raging Cheakamus River over a suspension bridge, then up steep switchbacks, then a somewhat steep trail through the beautiful forest.
 It takes about 2-3 hours from the trailhead to Helm Creek.
-You will likely need snowshoes at higher elevations from this direction until the end of June.
-This trail remains quite muddy as well much of early July.
-Not muddy enough to require waterproof hiking shoes, but muddy enough to necessitate clinging to the trail edges in quite a few places along the trail. trailhead
+Most years you will likely need snowshoes at higher elevations from this direction until the end of June(mid May in 2015).
+This trail remains quite muddy as well much of early July(early June in 2015).
+Not muddy enough to require waterproof hiking shoes, but muddy enough to necessitate clinging to the trail edges in quite a few places along the trail..
+From Village Gate Boulevard, drive south, toward Vancouver for 8km.
+At the lights at Function Junction, turn left, about 300 metres ahead you will see a sign on your left for

 More Hikes Near Helm Creek in Garibaldi Park